LucasJMO/E6Plus/classes/Ranger.md

 **Precise Shot**: A 1st level ranger gains the feat Precise Shot, if he already has this feat then he may select another feat for which he meets the prerequisites.

-**Combat Style**(Ex): A 2nd level ranger selects either archery or two-weapon combat as his combat style.
-A ranger who selects archery gains the feat Rapid Shot, while a ranger who selects two-weapon combat gains the feat Two-Weapon Fighting.
+**Combat Style**(Ex): A 2nd level ranger gains the feats Rapid Shot and Two-Weapon Fighting.
 These feats may be gained even if the ranger does not meet the normal prerequisites for the chosen feat.
-The benefit of the ranger's chosen style apply only when he wears light armor or no armor.
-He loses all benefits of his combat style while wearing medium or heavy armor.
+These benefits apply only when he wears light armor or no armor.
+He loses all benefits of combat style while wearing medium or heavy armor.

 **Endurance**: A ranger gains endurance as a bonus feat at 3rd level.
 If they already have this feat they may select another feat for which they meet the prerequisites.